joelkuiper/Llamora/README.md

 - **Encryption at rest.** All content is encrypted with a per-user DEK wrapped by your password.
 A recovery code provides a second unwrap path.
 Loss of both means the data cannot be recovered.
 - **Local embeddings.** The sentence model runs on your machine.
 Embeddings are stored encrypted alongside everything else.
 - **SQLite-backed.** All state lives in a single file.
 Migrations are applied automatically.
-- **Single-user.** Multi-user and admin interfaces are not implemented.
+- **Single-user by default.** Multi-user should work but is not extensively tested.
+No admin interface.

 ---